rowbottomn/P5js_starting_activities/day1_drawing_and_colors.md

 Along the way, we will cover important topics such as the color types and how to position shapes.

-### What should it look like?
-Stage 1

-Stage 2

-Stage 3

-Stage 4

 ## Instructions
 >  When you ***note*** something we will start the line with a bullet
 >  When you should ***do*** something we will start the line with a number.